KFL2060 – Gender Equality in the Nordic Countries

 General knowledge of feminist theory is recommended.

-The exam will consist of: A three-day take-home exam on a given topic.
-The exam must have a length of 8 pages, (450 words per page total 3600 +/- 10% (not counting spaces) references and front page in addition).
+The final exam will consist of: A three-day take-home exam on a given topic.
+The exam must have a length of total 3600 words +/- 10% (not counting spaces) (references and front page in addition).

 Submit assignments in Inspera